alexpormeister/snippet-frontend/README.md

 ### 2. Backend Setup

-### Instructions README for backend.
+### 2.1 Instructions README for backend.

 https://snippet-frontend-2k3b.onrender.com/

-The frontend needs your Project 2 API to work.
+The frontend needs your backend API to work.

 - Go to your backend folder and run: `npm install`
 - Make sure your .env file has your `MONGODB_URI` so it can connect to the database.